Juan Vicente Aliaga, Ahlam Shibli, 2008

 JVA: And what did you find there, in those camps?

-ASh: Yes it was tribal camps worst than in the west bank and similar to the camps in Gaza.
+ASh: Yes they were terrible camps, worse than in the west bank and similar to the camps in Gaza.
 I felt very sad that even Jordan, the only country gives a passport, naturalization, to the Palestinian refugees, is treating them in such a way… it was totally shocking to see the camps there.

 JVA: But what did you see?
 The fact that people lived in a different era, in the 40s?